 BLUEWATER SKIPPER EXPEDITION

 Experience is a great teacher, and guided-experience provides the best bluewater sailing instruction.
-I’ve created an instructional method that greatly improves a bluewater skipper’s success to lead a crew and vessel offshore, routinely and reliably.
-A method is not a commodity, and instruction is not equally delivered.
-A student can pass a course by demonstrating individual skills, but completely lack awareness and decision making ability when it comes to applying their knowledge.
-My bluewater instruction method and coaching talent guides skippers to act soundly and safely by understanding the seamanship scenario at its core, so the applied skills make a sensical solution.
+Paul Exner has created instructional methods that greatly improve a bluewater skipper’s success-rate leading a crew and vessel offshore.
+Exner’s methods also shorten the time required for a student to gain mastery of seamanship.
+“Methods” by themselves are not commodities, and instruction is not equally delivered.
+A student can pass a course by demonstrating individual skills, but completely lack awareness and decision making ability when it comes to applying their knowledge in the field.
+Exner’s bluewater instruction methods and coaching talent guides skippers to act soundly and safely as they apply their general understanding of seamanship to a real-life scenario so the applied skills make a sensical solution.

-My students will receive high-level, hands-on coaching while participating in every aspect of the expedition; they will learn to manage themselves and be responsible for components of the expedition they’re tasked to prepare for and handle; they’ll receive advanced instruction, guidance, and debriefed coaching.
+Students receive high-level coaching while participating in every aspect of the hands-on expedition; they will learn to manage themselves and be responsible for components of the expedition they’re tasked to prepare for and handle; they’ll receive advanced instruction, guidance, and debriefed coaching.

-The expedition departs from the Kailua Pier on the Big Island of Hawaii.
+The expedition departs from the Big Island of Hawaii.
 We’ll plan routes and sail them.
 Everything we do will be hands-on: weather forecasting; coastal navigation, sail handling, piloting, night sailing, and more.

 Paul's philosophy for bluewater instruction is rooted in belief that sailors gain mastery of seamanship by repeatedly experiencing a varied barrage of oceanographic conditions, under a multitude of hands-on scenarios, reinforced by good leadership, coaching, and routine debrief.
 Hawaii offers a challenging training ground for students of seamanship; for example: the National Weather Service cites 16 unique Coastal Marine Forecast Zones in Hawaiian waters alone!
 Also, Wave Forecasts for Hawaii shores are the result of storm events from as far as the Tasman Sea (5,000 miles away), and beyond.
 Sail training in Hawaii with Paul Exner offers the perfect hands-on, experiential learning classroom to advance your sailing skill.